terracenter/gentoo_install/README.md

 I would like to introduce you to `Portage`, Gentoo's cornerstone.

-For those who don't know (yet), Portage is Gentoo's auto-build system, or the package management tool.
-It will grab the source code of anything we want to install (defined in the ebuild file), compile it (based on CPU architecture Flags and which features are available for every package with what are known as "use flags"), and install it in our system.
+For those who don't know (yet), Portage is Gentoo's auto-build system and package management tool.
+It will grab the source code of anything we want to install (defined in the `ebuild` file), compile it (based on CPU architecture Flags and which features are available for every package with what are known as "use flags"), and install it in our system.
 There's also the option to download pre-compiled packages, but I like to make my CPU work hard :D

 This might be intimidating for some of you, but no worries, we will take it step by step.

 And the firsts are the CPU flags.
-The CPU flags are telling the compiler what are the options natively supported for our CPU, this will make the binaries fitting perfectly our CPU type.
+The CPU flags tell the compiler the options natively supported for our CPU.
+This translates to our CPU, and not any other will compile the system binaries.

 The easiest way is to go to the Gentoo wiki [here](https://wiki.gentoo.org/wiki/Safe_CFLAGS) and check the best `COMMON_FLAGS` to use for your CPU, but if you're interested, you can also do it manually by: